AI in DevOps: Replacing Manual Server Management (2026)

 • Search by filename

 The terminal is always available for complex operations.
-However, for the 80% of routine file tasks, the UI is faster and less error-prone.
+For the 80% of routine file tasks, the UI is faster and less error-prone.

 Centralized Server Management from One Dashboard